-This principle is overlooked by parents when they look merely to worldľy position. and by princes when they look merely to the usefulness of individuals for the state
+This principle is overlooked by parents when they look merely to worldly position, and by princes when they look merely to the usefulness of individuals for the state

-The basis of education cosmoWe must approach this goal chiefly through the efforts of private individuals the world to be brought about?
+The basis of education should be cosmopolitan

+17. But by whom is the better condition of the world to be brought about?
 By rulers or by their subjects?
 Is it by the latter, who shall so improve themselves that they meet half-way the measures for their good which the government might establish?
 Were it to depend upon rulers, their own education will first have to be improved, for this has for a long time suffered, owing to the great mistake that they have been allowed to meet with no opposition in their youth.